Palmerston North electricity network project

-Powerco is about to start work on a $6.9m substation at Mokoia south of Hawera that will enhance electricity supply in the area.
+Powerco has started work on a $6.9m substation at Mokoia south of Hawera that will enhance electricity supply in the area.
 The new substation on Meremere Rd will replace one built in the 1970s to supply power to the Kiwi Dairies plant (now Fonterra) and the surrounding rural community.

 The old structure was within the Fonterra complex but no longer supplied the dairy giant.
 Fonterra’s energy needs are now met by power direct from the national grid and gas.